-If we extend the boundaries wide-enough, e.g. we’re all mammals, suddenly the we look to our subjects differently.
+So if we extend the definition of our boundaries, e.g. we’re all mammals, we might engage with our subjects differently.
 We look for what might now be in common.
-And that commonality exists in what I shall call the language of feeling.
-That language of emotion and behaviour that exists beneath language.
+And that commonality exists in what I shall call the language of conscious feeling.
+The language of emotion and behaviour could be recognised as something in common.

 A common tongue

 Behaviour is communication, it is an expression of underlying emotion.